maali-mnasri/Supervised-Sentence-Tokenization/README.md

 # Supervised-Sentence-Tokenization
 A supervised tool to detect sentence boundaries.

-This sentence tokenizer is trained on labelled data consistong of raw text where we know where sentence boundaries are.
+This sentence tokenizer is trained on labelled data consisting of raw text where we know where sentence boundaries are.
 For research and test purpose, the model has been trained on a sample of the PennTreebank.

 # Feature engineering and Training setting